-Don't run if you have pain in your knee.
-If you still feel pain after a week's rest, see your GP or physiotherapist.
+Do not run if you have pain in your knee.
+If you still feel pain after a week's rest, see a GP or physiotherapist.

 How soon you can start running again will depend on the cause of your knee pain and how severe it is.
-Your GP or physiotherapist can advise you.
+A GP or physiotherapist can advise you.

 Try these knee-strengthening exercises.